Morse boundaries of 3-manifold groups: Morseless stars and their Morse boundary

 \section{Morseless stars and their Morse boundary}

-When trying to prove extension results one can often prove the desired result for a free product and then use Papasuglu-Whyte \cite{papasoglu2002quasi}.
+When trying to prove extension results one can often prove the desired result for a free product and then use Papasuglu-Whyte \cite{papasoglu2002quasi}, which states that the fundamental group of two graph of groups with finite edge groups are quasi-isometric if both are infinitely ended and their sets of quasi-isometry types of (non virtually cyclic) vertex groups agree.
 In our case, this is not quite enough.
 This is why we introduce and study an object we call ``Morseless star''.